whyevenquestion1t/tiny-llm/book/src/week1-05-qwen2-model.md

 - [LLM Embeddings Explained: A Visual and Intuitive Guide](https://huggingface.co/spaces/hesamation/primer-llm-embedding)

-The embedding layer maps one or more tokens (represented as an interger) to one or more vector of dimension `embedding_dim`.
+The embedding layer maps one or more tokens (represented as an integer) to one or more vector of dimension `embedding_dim`.
 In this task, you will implement the embedding layer.

 ```